arkottke/pystrata/examples/README.md

 1. Quarter-wave length site amplification
 1. Compute ground motion using a suite of peak factors
 1. Extract soil properties from FDM site response calculations
+1. Show the impact of frequency dependent D_min on FDM methods.